Boosting galactic outflows with enhanced resolution: Energetics of better-resolved outflows

-Weighting by energy (bottom panels), however, puts more emphasis on this hotter, energy-carrying outflow phase.
-Focussing first on the fiducial case (left), this hotter phase materializes as a track extending towards high temperatures and velocities, broadly following an iso-Mach slope (dashed lines) arising from the superposition of the many SN-driven superbubbles expanding out of the disc plane.
-This gas is strongly supersonic (see also \citealt{Kim2020, Andersson2022, Steinwandel2022OutflowDwarf}), and dominated by its kinetic energy (solid line shows the equality between gas kinetic and internal energy).
-This likely reflects the initial (kinetic) injection mechanism of our SN feedback scheme (\citealt{Kimm2015}), which then thermalizes through shock-heating (towards the top-left corner of each panel).
+In stark contrast, the improved numerical treatment of the hot phase at higher resolution yields significant differences when weighting the same histograms by gas specific energy (bottom panels).
+Focussing first on the fiducial case (left), the hot, fast-moving and energy-carrying gas phase of the outflow materializes as a track extending towards high temperatures and velocities, broadly following an iso-Mach slope (dashed lines, where $\mathcal{M} = v / c_s$ with $c_s = \sqrt{P_{\text{th}} / \rho}$ the isothermal sound speed).
+This `plume' arises from the superposition of the many SN-driven superbubbles expanding out of the disc plane (see also \citealt{Kim2020, Andersson2023Inferno, Steinwandel2022OutflowDwarf}).
+This gas is strongly supersonic, and dominated by its kinetic energy (solid line shows the equality between gas kinetic and internal energy).
+Gas sampling the radiative regions behind shocks (hot and subsonic, towards the top left) is present, but poorly sampled in the fiducial case.

-The main trend emerging from the energy-weighted diagrams of Figure~\ref{fig:tvz} is that better resolving the cooling length both extends the hot, energetic phase towards faster velocities and higher temperatures (respective upper-right corners of each panel), and increases the scatter towards higher temperatures at a given vertical velocity.
-The hot outflowing phase is thus intrinsically more energetic, but also more efficiently thermalized to higher temperatures at a given velocity and thus enhancing its ability to pressurize the surrounding medium.

-Our results highlight two key points as the multiphase structure of our galactic outflows is better resolved and the kinematics of their gas phases is more accurately captured: (i) the cold-to-warm phase dominating the mass budget is systematically colder and faster moving, reaching velocities ever closer to the circular velocity; and (ii) the hot phase dominating the energy budget is more energetic and efficient at thermalizing energy at a given velocity.
-These increased energetics are likely to significantly impact outflow loading factors, to which we now turn.
+As we increasingly resolve the cooling length in diffuse gas (left to right), the plume of hot and fast-moving gas extends towards faster velocities and higher temperatures (respective upper-right corners of each panel).
+The hot phase is thus launched more energetically close to the disc.
+Furthermore, a significant hot, but subsonic, phase becomes ever more apparent with each level of increased resolution in the cooling length.
+This is to be expected as, by design, our approach concentrate resolution in rapidly cooling regions such as the post-shock, radiative layers that generate hot and fairly slow-moving ($\vz \approx 50 \, \kms$) gas.
+Combining these aspects, we conclude that our improved resolution scheme drastically improves the treatment of the thermo-kinematics of the hot phase by better capturing the expansion and cooling around shocked regions and keeping gas hotter for longer by avoiding spurious mixing and numerically-driven rapid cooling.